solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 ```
 The module_data structure is configued by the client, it contains the `struct solana_module` structure at the top, which defines how to calculate how much buffer to provide for each step.

-A client will create a transaction to create a new loader instance.
+A client will create a transaction to create a new loader instance:

-* `Solana_NewLoader(Loader instance PubKey, proof of key ownership, space i need for my elf)`
+`Solana_NewLoader(Loader instance PubKey, proof of key ownership, space I need for my elf)`

-A client will then do a bunch of transactions to load its elf into the loader instance they created.
+A client will then do a bunch of transactions to load its elf into the loader instance they created:

-* `Loader_UploadElf(Loader instance PubKey, proof of key ownership, pos start, pos end, data)`
+`Loader_UploadElf(Loader instance PubKey, proof of key ownership, pos start, pos end, data)`

-* `Loader_NewInstance(Loader instance PubKey, proof of key ownership, Instance PubKey, proof of key owndership)`
+`Loader_NewInstance(Loader instance PubKey, proof of key ownership, Instance PubKey, proof of key owndership)`

-A client will then do a bunch of transactions to load its elf into the loader instance they created.
+A client will then do a bunch of transactions to load its elf into the loader instance they created:

-* `Instance_UploadModuleData(Instance PubKey, proof of key ownership, pos start, pos end, data)`
+`Instance_UploadModuleData(Instance PubKey, proof of key ownership, pos start, pos end, data)`

 ```
 struct module_hdr {